dhollenbeck/handlebars-internals/docs/data/context.md

 # Context Data in Expressions

-The nomral way of passing data to Handlebars templates via the compile function.
-This root data context is accessible from root template context using the Handlebars expression.
+The nomral way of passing data to Handlebars templates via the template function.
+This data context is accessible from the root template context using the Handlebars expression.
 ```js
 var rootContext = {foo: 'bar'};
 var template = Handlebars.compile('{{foo}}');